CUNY-CL/yoyodyne/README.md

 -   `tur_inflection`: Turkish inflection generation data from the [CoNLl-SIGMORPHON 2017 shared task](https://aclanthology.org/K17-2001/)

-These are instead configured to train for up to 50 epochs (with early stopping), training for no more than 10 minutes.
+These are instead configured to train for up to 50 epochs (with early stopping).

 There are also a few tests which confirm that specific misconfigurations raise exceptions.